FlashpointProject/fpclib/doc/source/advanced.rst

 Curating from Multiple Websites
 -------------------------------

 If you want to curate from multiple websites, you'll want to use the :func:`curate_regex()` function instead of :func:`curate()`.
-This function works very similar to the :func:`curate()` function, but instead of passing a single :class:`Curation` sub-class into it, you pass in a list of tuples containing a regex and a single :class:`Curation` sub-class.
+This function works very similar to the :func:`curate()` function, but instead of passing a single :class:`Curation` sub-class into it, you pass in a list of tuples containing a regex and a :class:`Curation` sub-class.
 For more details, click on the function.

 Further Reading
 ===============